|Nutritional Guidelines (per serving)|

-Prepare scalloped potatoes for baking, following package directions, adding onions.
-Arrange in a 2-quart casserole and bake at the temperature indicated on the package for 20 to 25 minutes, or until hot and potatoes are just tender.
+Prepare the scalloped potatoes for baking, following package directions and adding the onions.
+Arrange in a 2-quart casserole and bake at the temperature indicated on the package for 20 to 25 minutes, or until hot and the potatoes are just tender.

-Pour tuna sauce mixture over the potatoes.
-Combine mayonnaise, cheese, hot sauce, and mustard; spread over tuna layer.
+Pour the tuna sauce mixture over the potatoes.
+Combine the mayonnaise, cheese, hot sauce, and mustard; spread the mixture over the tuna layer.

 Return the casserole to the oven.
 Bake, uncovered, for 10 to 15 minutes longer, until hot and bubbly.
 If desired, sprinkle with paprika before serving.